jcberthon/unifi-docker/README.md

 the UniFi services directly on the host without Docker.
 Anyway, by default this container will run as a non-root user, so you could still use that option and have limited security risk.

+## Upgrading to newer version

+When upgrading to newer version (e.g. going from the 5.6 to 5.7 branch) it is good practice to perform a backup before.
+You can use the UniFi Controller app to perform such a backup (under Settings -> Maintenance).
+Make sure your backup is handy, potentially create a new container on a different host and try to restore the backup to make sure it works.

+Then simply stop and delete the previous container and respawn a new container with the updated Docker image.
+If you are using docker-compose, you can update the image tag and simply do `docker-compose up --pull -d`.

 ## Volumes: